Something of Our Own

 While his bed is the same and sleep is thankfully impervious, he feels different, unnerved.

 Haymitch looked dead when Hazelle found him sprawled out on the couch, all sallow skin and unwashed clothes hanging too baggily from his body.
 Nonetheless, he sounded alive, his snores practically rattling the walls of his house - as they should now but don't.
 Through his open mouth she could see un-brushed teeth that no doubt fester in the omnipresent alcohol fumes.
-From the looks of him and his big house, he'd wasted no time resuming drinking.
+From the looks of him and his big house, he'd wasted no time reacquainting himself with liquor.

 District Thirteen hadn't been kind to him in his forced sobriety.
 They had a war to win and whether Haymitch Abernathy participated in good health wasn't much of a concern.

 His secret involvement generated some talk.
-Those who watched his victory in the Second Quell weren't surprised that he was an integral part in the rebellion; even when he was sixteen years old, it was almost expected that, should Haymitch Abernathy win the Games, he'd win with a rebellious flair: an indirect final kill using the Gamemakers' toys instead of the ones issued to him.
-Obviously, the Capitol had been furious since Haymitch didn't walk away scot-free.
-His actions weren't even deliberately seditious then.
+Those who watched his victory in the Second Quell weren't surprised that he played an integral part in the rebellion; even when he was sixteen years old, it was almost expected that, should Haymitch Abernathy win the Games, he'd win with a rebellious flair.
+An indirect final kill using the Gamemakers' toys instead of the ones issued to him fit the bill.
+Obviously, the Capitol had been furious since Haymitch didn't walk away unscathed but his actions weren't even deliberately seditious then.

 It's disappointing to know all of that about a man and then stand over him as he lives in the dregs of a bottle.
 But it's not pathetic.
 Hazelle knew him - the younger him - too well to pity him.
 She's been plenty tempted over the years but then she would have helped him, and it would have been dangerous to help Haymitch Abernathy.